-The Shawn Suzch Scholarship is awarded to a student who has already been admitted to the master's degree program and who demonstrates outstanding spirit and drive worthy of Shawn's memory.
-Tuition for one course will be awarded in memory of Shawn, a young man who overcame adversity with courage and determination.
-The scholarship recipient will also be someone who expresses financial need to support their studies.
+The Shawn Suzch Scholarship, covering the cost of tuition for one course, is awarded to a student who has already been admitted to the master's degree program, demonstrates outstanding spirit and drive, and expresses financial need to support their studies.
 The application and further details are available in your Student Portal.